Which Statement Is True Of Ph Buffers

 Buffer Concentration

 The concentration of the buffer components (i.e., the weak acid and its conjugate base) directly affects the buffer capacity.
 A higher concentration of buffer components means that the buffer can neutralize more added acid or base before the pH changes significantly.
-In other words, a more concentrated buffer has a greater capacity to resist pH changes.
+Put another way, a more concentrated buffer has a greater capacity to resist pH changes.

 Ratio of Acid to Base